Adjunct Faculty, Department of African, African American, and Diaspora Studies.

 Before coming to UNC, Prof. Rovine taught in the Art History and African Studies programs at the University of Florida (2005-2014), and served as the curator of African and other non-Western art at the University of Iowa Museum of Art (1995-2004).

 African Fashion Global Style: Histories, Innovations, and Ideas You Can Wear.
-Forthcoming, Indiana University Press, 2015.
+Bloomington: Indiana University Press, 2015.

 Bogolan: Shaping Culture Through Cloth in Contemporary Mali.
 Republished with new preface, Bloomington: Indiana University Press.